Health and welbeing of our Cockers

 Health and welbeing is paramount - here, Blondie shows her excellent conformation, holding her topline on the move and excellent extension - lovely !

-As breeders, we are conscious of the health and wellbeing of all our stock.
+Breeders should be conscious of the health and wellbeing of all stock.
 The Cocker is generally a healthy breed with no major problems.
 However there are some hereditary conditions which do affect our breed.
-Reputable breeders conduct an on-going programme of health testing in accordance with Kennel Club requirements and recommendations to ensure these conditions are controlled.
+Reputable breeders conduct an on-going programme of health testing.

 DNA Testing : With these tests breeders are able make advised decisions about their breeding programme and establish the health status of their stock with regard to the following conditions - PRA; FN; AMS and AON: